joeappleton18/advanced-database-systems-2021/sessions/week_1/README.md

 - Key-value stores
 - Graph-based

-To begin with, we are going to be looking at the document store, MongoDB.
+In this module, we are going to be looking at the document store, MongoDB.

 ## MongoDB